fiznool/mobile-backbone-boilerplate/readme.md

 Almond is used by the build tool to create the production minified codebase.

-###JSHint###
+####JSHint####

 If you use the build tools, the first thing they will do is check your JS syntax using [JSHint](http://www.jshint.com/).
 For this reason, its a good idea to use a syntax-highlighting plugin for your text editor / IDE to catch these problems as your write them.
 Then, the build tools should pass this step every time.

 See JSHint's [Platforms page](http://www.jshint.com/platforms/) for more info on this.

-Markup
----
+###Templates###

 The enry point for the app is `index.html`, responsible for setting up initial styles, meta information and then loading the app using RequireJS.

 Each page in the app is written as a Backbone/RequireJS module.
 Markup is injected into these modules using HTML templates.
-These should be stored in `assets/templates`.
+These should be stored in the same directoryas the module, using the *.jst* suffix (JavaScript Template).

-Stylesheets
----
+###Stylesheets###

-This project expects a single master CSS file at `assets/css/index.css` for styling.
+This project expects a single master CSS file at `assets/css/app.css` for styling.
 You have two options to create this CSS file:

 1. Create 'vanilla' CSS files by hand and save them into the `assets/css` folder.
-For each CSS file, add a `@import` statement manually into `assets/css/index.css`.
+For each CSS file, add a `@import` statement manually into `assets/css/app.css`.
-2. Create LESS/SASS/Stylus files and place them in the `app/styles` folder.
-If you choose this option, you are responsible for setting up a SASS/LESS compiler to watch this directory and compile the lot into the file `assets/css/index.css`, whenever the file is saved.
+2. Create LESS/SASS/Stylus files and place them in the module folder.
+If you choose this option, you are responsible for setting up a SASS/LESS compiler to watch this directory and compile the lot into the file `assets/css/app.css`, whenever the file is saved.

-In addition to `assets/css/index.css`, add any additional CSS files you need for branding, etc. As a rule of thumb, all core CSS should live in `index.css`, and any branding / device specific CSS which would be loaded dynamically should be included separately.
+In addition to `assets/css/app.css`, add any additional CSS files you need for branding, etc. As a rule of thumb, all core CSS should live in `app.css`, and any branding / device specific CSS which would be loaded dynamically should be included separately.

-### Compass ###
+#### Compass ####

 The project supports [Compass](http://compass-style.org/) with the following files:

 - `config.rb` - points Compass to `app/styles` and compiles these files to `assets/css` when the command `compass watch` is run from the root of the project.
 - `app/styles/_base.scss` - a base SCSS file where you should include common features.
 See [Compass Best Practices](http://compass-style.org/help/tutorials/best_practices/) for more details.

-#### Installing ####
+##### Installing #####

 To install Compass: